PlatinumFoxTail/AlgorithmsAI/documents/week_report_3.md

 * Train the simplified network and own network with the simplified input
 * Compare intermediate calculation steps between the simplified network and own network e.g. feedforward outputs.

 Next week I would like to test the sanity comparsion idea in practice.
 At the moment it feels not too solid, so any guidance for a smoother start would be appreciated e.g. which pixels out of the original MNIST 28 x 28 pixels (784) would make most sense to start of with to simplify the data?
-Could it be 3 x 3 shaped square?
+Could it be 3 x 3 shaped square in the center of the images?
 Also first ideas where to look for suitable simplified networks for this purpouse would be helpful.

 ## Used hours